R-Repo/PCAforMotorcycleAccidents/README.md

 Hopefully my expertly drawn addition helps with understanding where these boxes are located on motorcycles.

 # The data

+Below is a few rows and important columns from the dataset.

 | device.name   |   timestamp |   x.acceleration |   y.acceleration |   z.acceleration | engine.ignition.status.1   |
 |:--------------|------------:|-----------------:|-----------------:|-----------------:|:---------------------------|